neutrinoceros/gpgi/README.md

 velocity or temperature) require additional operations, and necessitate the use of an additional *weight field*.

 This section provides showcases their *usage*.
-For a detailled explanation of the deposition algorithm for intensive quantities, see [Deposition algorithm](#deposition-algorithm).
+For a detailed explanation of the deposition algorithm for intensive quantities, see [Deposition algorithm](#deposition-algorithm).

 In order to deposit an *intensive* field (e.g., `vx`), an additional `weight_field` argument must be provided as
 ```python